TOSIT-IO/TDP/CONTRIBUTING.md

 # Contributing to TDP

 TDP is an open source project hosted on [GitHub](https://github.com/TOSIT-IO/TDP) administered by the [TOSIT association](https://tosit.fr/).
-It is release under the [Apache License 2.0](https://github.com/TOSIT-IO/TDP/blob/main/LICENSE).
+It is released under the [Apache License 2.0](https://github.com/TOSIT-IO/TDP/blob/main/LICENSE).

 We appreciate your interest and efforts to contribute to TDP.

 ## How to help

-Contributions go far beyond pull requests and commits. we are thrilled to receive a variety of other contributions including the following:
+Contributions go far beyond pull requests and commits.
+We would be thrilled to receive a variety of other contributions including the following:

 - Write and publish your own actions
 - Write articles and blog posts, create a tutorial, and spread the words